dgroomes/javascript-playground/npm-library-rollup/animals-library/README.md

 A JavaScript library that lists animal names.
 The library is bundled with Rollup.

 ## Instructions

-Follow these instructions to build the `animals-library` distribution:
+Follow these instructions to build the `animals-library` distribution.

-1. Use NPM version 8.5.5 or later
+1. Pre-requisite: npm
+   * I used npm version 8.19.2
+2. Pre-requisite: Node.js
+   * I used version 18.12.1
-2. Install the dependencies:
+3. Install the dependencies:
     * ```shell
       npm install
       ```
-3. Bundle the code:
+4. Bundle the code:
    * ```shell
      npm run build
      ```
    * Notice that the file `dist/animals.mjs` was created in the current working directory.
-4. Package the library distribution:
+5. Package the library distribution:
    * ```shell
      npm pack
      ```
    * Notice that the file `animals-library-0.1.0.tgz` was created in the current working directory.

 ## Reference